 For lenders without automatic authority, the loan must be sent to the appropriate VA Regional Loan Center for approval.
 This process will typically take several weeks.

-When VA loans are assumed, itâ€™s the servicerâ€™s responsibility to make sure the homeowner assuming the property meets both VA and lender requirements.Click to see today's rates (Mar 26th, 2017)
+When VA loans are assumed, itâ€™s the servicerâ€™s responsibility to make sure the homeowner assuming the property meets both VA and lender requirements.Click to see your VA loan eligibility (Apr 30th, 2017)